Francis Russell, Marquess of Tavistock: Career

 From 1759 to 1761, he sat in the Irish House of Commons as Whig Member of Parliament for Armagh Borough and then in the British House of Commons for Bedfordshire until 1767.
 He was considered a close friend of Thomas Robinson, 2nd Baron Grantham.

-In 1759 his father the Duke, as Lord Lieutenant of Bedfordshire, commissioned the 19-year-old Marquess as Colonel of the Bedfordshire Militia, which was being reformed for home defence because of the Seven Years' War.
-The enthusiastic young man confessed that he was 'militia mad ... you don't know how dangerous it was to let me loose'.
-His parents suspected that this only meant that he was developing a taste for low company, but he denied this indignantly.
-The regiment, he said, was 'my ruling passion in life.
-I mean my rage for everything that has connection with a Military life – I own the prevelency of it and confess it to be a madness'.
-In 1762 he could still say that 'my old hobby horse has entirely distanced all the new ones'.
-When the regiment was due to be disembodied at the end of the war, he wanted to have a painting done of four or five of his men in uniform: '(like every other lover) I cannot part with my favourite mistress my regiment without desiring to have her picture'.
+In 1759 his father, the Duke, as Lord Lieutenant of Bedfordshire, commissioned the 19-year-old Marquess as Colonel of the Bedfordshire Militia, which was being reformed for home defence because of the Seven Years' War.
+The enthusiastic young man confessed that he was "militia mad ... you don't know how dangerous it was to let me loose."
+His parents suspected that this meant that he was developing a taste for low company, but he denied this indignantly.
+The regiment, he said, was "my ruling passion in life.
+I mean my rage for everything that has connection with a Military life – I own the prevelency of it and confess it to be a madness."
+In 1762 he could still say that "my old hobby horse has entirely distanced all the new ones."
+When the regiment was due to be disembodied at the end of the war, he wanted to have a painting done of four or five of his men in uniform: "(like every other lover) I cannot part with my favourite mistress my regiment without desiring to have her picture."
 When the regiment was disembodied in December 1762, a 'dead' time of the year for finding work, he arranged for those who could find none to be employed on the Bedford estates.
-He told his father the Duke that he had always tried to preserve the morals of his men and not make them bad citizens by making them good soldiers, and their orderly behaviour to the end made him think that he had succeeded.
+He told his father that he had always tried to preserve the morals of his men and not make them bad citizens by making them good soldiers, and their orderly behaviour to the end made him think that he had succeeded.

 He was elected as a Bailiff to the board of the Bedford Level Corporation in 1761, a position he held until his death.